vgcpge/eclipse.copilot/README.md

 # Credits
 - This integration relies on [Eclipse LSP4E - Language Server Protocol client for Eclipse IDE](https://github.com/eclipse/lsp4e)
 - Inspriration for this project comes from the first attempt by [masecla22](https://github.com/masecla22/eclipse-github-copilot-integration).
-No code wsas reused from that project here.
+No code have been reused from that project here.